-We experienced an increase of approximately 12.5% in the cost of our Liability Mutual Insurance (LMI) for 2015/16.
-Our insurer advised that this increase was due to a slight deterioration in our claims experience over the 12 month period.
-Our 2014/2015 LMI Renewal Contribution was based on our claims experience over 9 years as at 31 December 2013, which totalled \$2.14 million.
-By contrast, our 2015/2016 LMI Renewal Contribution was based on our claims experience over 9 years as at 31 December 2014, which had increased by \$320K to a figure of \$2.46 million.
-When compared with that of other LMI members the result was a slightly higher than the average 2015/2016 member contribution increase of 3%.
+We experienced an increase of approximately 12.5 per cent in the cost of our Liability Mutual Insurance (LMI) for 2015/16.
+Our insurer advised that this increase was due to a slight deterioration in our claims experience over the twelve month period.
+Our 2014/2015 LMI Renewal Contribution was based on our claims experience over nine years as at 31 December 2013, which totalled \$2.14 million.
+By contrast, our 2015/2016 LMI Renewal Contribution was based on our claims experience over nine years as at 31 December 2014, which had increased by \$320K to a figure of \$2.46 million.
+When compared with that of other LMI members the result was a slightly higher than the average 2015/2016 member contribution increase of 3 per cent.